-In order to do this, we analysed nine different issues that are included in the proposal for the Directive.
-Each issue was then scored, allowing us to provide an overall score of the Directive based on an understanding of all elements of the proposal.
+In order to do this, we analysed nine different issues that are included in the Directive.
+We worked with the final compromise version that is the result of the trilogue process, which ended on 13 February 2019.
+Each issue was then scored, allowing us to also provide an overall score of the Directive, based on an understanding of all elements of the proposal.

 Too often, the Directive is reduced just to a few controversial issues: content filtering or a new right for publishers.
 These are clearly crucial issues, but it is important to understand that the Directive includes other rules that can also have massive effects on Europe's research and science, education, cultural, or AI industry–just to name a few.

 We decided to analyse the Directive through a particular lens: of the potential to either empower or hurt users and creators in the digital age.
 We are critical of views that the Directive simply attempts to regulate business relationships between two sectors, and that therefore the policy debate should be left to them.
 The Directive will have tremendous impact on European citizens, who depend in all aspects of their lives on communication systems and digital tools that copyright law regulates.